Damages For Business Defamation

 2. Paragraph 36(i).
 The enforcement agent refused to consider any of the oral and documentary evidence that they were not the judgment debtor

 4. Paragraph 35.
-The Claimant also suffered financial loss as a result of the interruption to business and the need to destroy food which was being processed at the material time and which had become contaminated as a result of the enforcement agents attendance at the premises wearing incorrect apparel.
+The Claimant also suffered financial loss as a result of the interruption to business and the need to destroy food which was being processed at the material time and which had become contaminated as a result of the enforcement agents' attendance at the premises wearing incorrect apparel.

 Skidmore v Booth [1834] 6 C&P 777

-The jury awarded the Claimant damages.
+The jury awarded damages to the claimant.

 Smith v Enright [1894] 69 LT 724